sebanc/brunch/README.md

 # Brunch settings

 The brunch configuration menu can be accessed from Grub using the "ChromeOS (settings)" boot option or directly from ChromeOS using the `sudo edit-brunch-config` command in crosh shell.
-Note: To access crosh shell, press CTRL+ALT+SHIFT+T and type "shell" at the invite.
+Note: To access crosh shell, press CTRL+ALT+T and type "shell" at the invite.

 ## Framework options